ethereum/portal-network-specs/state-network.md

 - All contract bytecode for newly created contracts

-A bridge should compute the content-id values for all of this new state data and sort the data by proximity to its own node-id.
+A bridge should compute the content-id values for all of this new state data that should be part of the "inception" round of recursive gossip.
+These pieces of content should be sorted by proximity to its own node-id.
 Beginning with the content that is *closest* to its own node-id it should proceed to GOSSIP each individual piece of content to nodes interested in that content.